ManojAnaparthi/My_blog_app/README.md

 - ❤️ Like and comment on posts
 - 👤 View user profiles
 - 🧑‍🤝‍🧑 Follow and unfollow other users
-- 🌐 Explore all blogs or filter by followed users
+- 🌐 Explore all blogs
-- 📸 Profile pictures with caching support
+- 📸 Profile pictures
 - 🔐 Firebase Authentication
 - 🔄 Real-time updates using Firestore and Provider